eatontarbell/Latin-101/hw4.md

 ---
 Each of the following phrases comprises one noun in the nominative case described by a noun in the genitive case.
 Identify the gender, case and number of each noun.
 1. amor Deianirae
 - Gender: Masculine.
-Case: xxxx.
-Number: xxxx
+Case: Nominative.
+Number: Singular.

 2. deus amoris
-- Gender: xxxx.
-Case: xxxx.
-Number: xxxx
+- Gender: Masculine.
+Case: Genitive.
+Number: Singular.

 3. amor deorum
-- Gender: xxxx.
-Case: xxxx.
-Number: xxxx
+- Gender: Masculine.
+Case: Nominative.
+Number: Singular.

 4. Herculis canis
-- Gender: xxxx.
+- Gender: Masculine.
 Case: xxxx.
-Number: xxxx
+Number: Singular.

 5. nomen dei
 - Gender: xxxx.
 Case: xxxx.
 Number: xxxx